The Vancouver Attractions Pass is the best (actually, the only) Vancouver tourism passport on the market.

 Gaze deep beneath Vancouver’s surface to see a seedy underbelly riddled with crime, intrigue and scandal.
 You’ll wander the streets with an expert guide on one of five one-of-a-kind walking tours.

-Discover Vancouver’s depression era secrets, unearth Stanley Park’s sinister past or check out a tour focused on LGBTQ travelers.
+Discover Vancouver’s depression era secrets, unearth Stanley Park’s sinister past or check out a tour focused on LGBTQ travellers.

-Cycle City Tours (15% off or 25% off dependent on season)
+Cycle City Tours (15% off or 25% off, dependent on the season)

 *15% off in July & August and 25% off the remainder of the year

-Looking to get in a little exercise while you explore the city?
+Looking to get in a bit of exercise while you explore the city?
 Luckily with its generous bike lanes, relaxed biking culture and legendary Seawall, Vancouver is one of the most bike-able cities in North America.